MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 6. Select **Yes** to stay signed in.

+7. Complete your account info and select **Get started** to sign up for your Microsoft Power Platform trial.

 ### Task \#2 – Create environment

 1. Access <https://admin.powerplatform.microsoft.com> and log in with your Microsoft 365 credentials if prompted again.

 2. Select **Environments** and click **+New.**